nthparty/rbcl/README.rst

 .. code-block:: bash

     python -m pip install .[build]
-    python setup.py bdist_wheel
+    python -m build --sdist --wheel .

 Developing the library further in a local environment and/or building the library from source requires `libsodium <https://doc.libsodium.org>`__.
-The step ``python setup.py bdist_wheel`` in the above attempts to automatically locate a copy of the libsodium source archive ``src/rbcl/libsodium.tar.gz``.
+The step ``python -m build --sdist --wheel .`` in the above attempts to automatically locate a copy of the libsodium source archive ``src/rbcl/libsodium.tar.gz``.
 If the archive corresponding to the operating system is not found, the build process attempts to download it.
 To support building offline, it is necessary to first download the appropriate libsodium archive to its designated location:

 .. code-block:: bash